kriskuiper/real-time-web-1920/README.md

 - [x] Users can see who's typing, it updates to the latest user that's typing
 - [x] New users can load the latest 50 messages

+## Socket setup
+These commands are used by the socket to the client and vice-versa:

+### Socket to client(s)
+1. `show-messages`
+Triggers a function in the client to show the latest messages, using the latest messages (max 50) as payload.

+2. `server-message`
+Lets the client know that a certain message doesn't come from a user but from the server itself.
+Sends the message as payload.

+3. `chat-message`
+Broadcasts a certain users' message to all other users by prefixing it with the username, emits "You: message" to the user who sent it.

+4. `typing`
+Broadcasts to all users that one certain user is typing.
+Updates when users start typing.

+5. `not-typing`
+Broadcasts that a certain user stopped typing

+### Client(s) to socket
+1. `set username`
+Takes the chosen username as payload to send to the socket, socket sends a `server message` event back to the client welcoming the user and broadcasting to other users that a certain user has joined

+2. `chat message`
+Takes a message as payload and sends it to the socket.
+Socket responds by sending `You: original message` to the client who sent the message and `Username: original message` to the other clients.

+3. `typing`
+Has no specific payload, just lets the socket know that a user is typing.
+Gets fired on input of the chat message input

+4. `not typing`
+Lets the socket know that a user has stopped typing

 ## Wishlist
 - [ ] Users should be able to use a `/quote` command that generates and sends a random quote to the chat using the server as messager.